4kasha/ContinuousControl_DDPG/REPORT.md

 ## Plot of Rewards

 A reward of +0.1 is provided for each step that the agent's hand is in the goal location.
-Thus, the goal of your agent is to maintain its position at the target location for as many time steps as possible.

 - **_Version 1: One (1) Agent_**